AblaAnalytics/ablaevent/integrationDoc.md

 ## Option 2.
 Javascript Library

-Use this option if you want more granular control of how PostHog runs in your website and the events you capture.
+Use this option if you want more granular control of how Ablaevent runs in your website and the events you capture.
 Recommended for teams with more stable products and more defined analytics requirements.

 ### Install the package